One of the worst questions a facilitator could ask is “How would you like to categorize these?” They don’t know how. That’s why they hired you.

 Underscore Common Nouns

-Take the raw input or lists created during the ideation step and underscore the common nouns.
+Take the raw input or lists created during the ideation step and underscore the common nouns (typically the object in a sentence that is preceded by a verb).
 Verbs typically precede the object in a sentence as in “pay bills”.
 Use a different color marker for each group of nouns.
-By pointing to the underscored terms, ask the team to offer up a term or label that captures the meaning of each cluster.
+By pointing to the underscored terms, ask the team to offer up a term, simple phrase, or label that captures the meaning of each cluster.

-Take the new terms or labels that signify a cluster or grouping and move them to a separate list or table.
-The terms may be defined and illustrated with the list of items that belongs to each cluster.
-Use the MG RUSH Definition tool to build a consensual and robust definition.
+Ask for a volunteer to take the underscored items and create a new statement or gerund that combines, integrates, and reflects the sentiment of the commonly underscored items.
+Write the new statement or gerund expression that signify a grouping and on a new and separate page.
+The terms may be more fully defined and illustrated with the list of all items that belongs to each cluster.
+Notice how salt, mustard, chutney may be grouped as “condiments’ because they share a common purpose.
+Use the MG RUSH Definition tool to build a consensual and robust definition if required.

 Go back to the original list and strike the items that now collapse into the new terms created for each cluster in the Transpose step above.
 Allow the group to contrast any remaining items that have not been eliminated and decide if they require unique terms, need further explanation, or can be deleted.